sudo-michael/ACPG/README.md

 # ACPG

-This repository contains implementations of actor-critic algorithms described in 'Decision-aware Actor Critic with Funtion  ' paper on two grid-world and one continuous environments.
+This repository contains implementations of actor-critic algorithms described in 'Decision-Aware Actor-Critic with Function Approximation and Theoretical Guarantees' paper on two grid-world and one continuous environments.
 You can find the paper here: .
 For running the algorithms please install the required packages and run the following commands.

 ## Installation
 * Create a virtual env using python3